omulh/hanCharTools/README.md

 ### Requirements

-A few basic tools must be available in the system for this tool to work:
-curl, grep, tr, readlink, sed
+The scripts rely on basic tools such as curl, grep, readlink, sed, etc., that should be present already in most Linux installations.